prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

 #### Project Layout

-Not much to do but your source must include a `graphql` module or directory, and/or `app`/`server`/`service` entrypoint.
-More details in the [convention guide](/guides/conventions).
+Not much to do but your source must include a `graphql` module or directory, and/or `app` entrypoint.
+More details in the [convention guide](/guides/project-layout#conventions).
 Nexus will give informative feedback if you get this wrong.

 #### Type Defs (aka. schema)